 |This report examines the impacts of plastic pollution in developing countries.||The impacts of the plastic pollution that occurs within developing countries.|

-Contrary to a common writing myth, there is no strict rule against ending a sentence with a preposition.
+Contrary to a common writing myth, there is no rule against ending a sentence with a preposition.

 List of common prepositions

 According to the Cambridge English Dictionary, there are over 100 single-word prepositions in the English language.
 These are some of the most common ones – but note that many of these prepositions can be used to express more than one type of relationship.